Rational cross-sections, bounded generation and orders on groups: Orders and wreath products: Negative results

 This equality clearly holds in the second component.
 In the first component it reads as $v_1(\tilde g,\tilde g) = v_2(\tilde g,\tilde g)$ which follows from $\ell(v_1)=\ell(v_2)$.
 Moreover this relation is non-trivial.
 Indeed, $v_1$ and $v_2$ differs on some letter, wlog the $j$-th letter is $x$ in $v_1$ and $y$ in $v_2$, then $w_i\big((j-1)l\col jl\big]=u_i$ for $i=1,2$, but $u_1\ne u_2$ so that $w_1\ne w_2$. \end{itemize} The more general case where $I$ is finite comes by induction from the case $\abs I=2$.
 Finally the result extends to arbitrary sums using that \say{not containing a free submonoid} is a local property, hence goes to direct limits. \end{proof}

 We are now ready to prove our criterion \begin{prop} Let $Q$ be a finitely generated group.
 Suppose that, for any finite sequence of left-invariant rational partial orders $\prec_1,\prec_2,\ldots,\prec_n$ on $Q$, there exists an arbitrarily big set $S\subseteq Q$ which is an antichain w.r.t.\ to all orders $\prec_i$.
-Then $L\wr Q$ doesn't have any rational cross-section for any non-trivial group $L\not\ge M_2$. \end{prop} \begin{proof} For the sake of contradiction, let $\Lc$ be a rational cross-section for $L\wr Q$.
+Then $L\wr Q$ doesn't have any rational cross-section for any non-trivial group $L\not\ge M_2$. \end{prop} Recall that a set $S\subset Q$ is an \textbf{antichain w.r.t.\ an order $\prec$} if and only if it doesn't contain $p,q\in S$ such that $p\prec q$ (i.e., distincts elements of $S$ are always incomparable). \begin{proof} For the sake of contradiction, let $\Lc$ be a rational cross-section for $L\wr Q$.
 WLOG assume $\Ac\subset L\cup Q$.
 Let $M=(V,\Ac,\delta,*,T)$ be a deterministic trimmed automaton accepting $\Lc$.
 Consider all orders $\prec_v$ for $v\in V$, and let $S\subseteq Q$ with